-The optional blower kit (kit #WODC.BLOWB) is equipped with a three prong power cord and may be installed at any time.
-Follow installation instructions supplied with the kit.
+The optional blower kit (Part #: 11140001) is equipped with a three prong power cord and may be installed at any time.
+Follow the installation instructions supplied with the kit.
 Route power supply cord away from heater.

-Electrical rating: 115 volts A.C.-1.02 amps.
+Electrical rating: 115 volts AC-1.02 amps.